icanbwell/fhir-server/security.md

 #### 2.5 How to pass tokens
 Tokens can be passed in three ways in an HTTP request:
 1. In Authorization header as a bearer token (access token only)
-2. In secure cookie (set by FHIR Server Web UI)
+2. In secure cookie (set by FHIR Server in case of GraphQL Playground)
 3. As a `token` query string parameter (discouraged because it can be intercepted more easily)

 ### 3.1 Steps